 Gap Chairman and CEO Murphy stepping down

-NEW YORK (AP) — Gap said late Wednesday that Glenn Murphy will resign as its chairman and chief executive on Feb.
-1, and the retailer will promote its digital leader Art Peck to CEO.
+NEW YORK (AP) — Gap said Glenn Murphy will step down as its chairman and CEO on Feb.
+1, and the retailer will promote executive Art Peck to CEO.

-The San Francisco company, which operates Gap, Old Navy and Banana Republic, said Wednesday that Murphy's resignation coincides with the end of its current fiscal year.
-He has been Gap's chairman and CEO since July 2007 and oversaw a turnaround that has lost steam in recent months.
+The San Francisco company said Wednesday Murphy is departing at the end of its current fiscal year.
+He has been Gap's chairman and CEO since July 2007.

-After several years of losing its way, Gap started a turnaround in early 2012 by stepping up its marketing and offering trendier merchandise.
-Under Murphy's stewardship, Gap has been expanding outside the U.S., and said earlier this year it wants to triple its sales in China in three years as it opens more stores there.
-But in recent months, the company's business, particularly the Gap brand, has seen sales slow down as some of the hot trends like brightly colored jeans have lost their fizzle.
+The company started a turnaround in early 2012 by stepping up its marketing and offering trendier merchandise.
+It is also expanding outside the U.S., and said earlier this year it wants to triple its sales in China in three years as it opens more stores there.

 In a press release, Murphy said the month was "more challenging than we expected."